LR-97/Pudendal_Vault/Pudendal Protocol.md

 **Critical: **The order of contacts in the exported file is important and has to be contact0, contact1, contact2, and contact3.

-23. Navigate to the Python folder and run _[[Read_XML.py]] _ after changing the Subject variable to the current subject in the script.
+23. Navigate to the Python folder and run _[[Read_XML]] _ after changing the Subject variable to the current subject in the script.

 This code reads the xml file and extracts the required information to construct the electrode.

 24. Open COMSOL with MATLAB.

-25. Navigate to the MATLAB folder and run  _[[Electrode.m]] _ after changing the Subject variable in the script to the current subject.
+25. Navigate to the MATLAB folder and run  _[[Electrode]] _ after changing the Subject variable in the script to the current subject.
 This code creates the electrode geometry and the contacts.

 **Note: **The result is saved at  _/Subjects/YourNewSubject/FEM/Electrode.mph _ and you should open it to make sure it looks good ([Figure 11](https://docs.google.com/document/d/1dW4wiqABN6PR1X6uNr-PSv6VEQMVTfmk5EJmJhHy1Fg/edit##heading=h.bqaxpbg87txc))